Particularly dangerous situation: PDS tornado watch

 PDS tornado watches are issued when there is a significantly higher than normal risk of multiple EF2 or stronger tornadoes – especially those that are predicted to be long-track in nature, with path lengths of more than 20 miles – in the watch area (usually amounting to damage consistent with EF4 or EF5 tornadoes at maximum), in addition to including significant wind and hail damage.
 This enhanced wording in a Tornado Watch is meant to alert the public of the potential for very life-threatening severe weather.
 Under current criteria, such would be issued when the probability for significant tornadoes is 80% or greater.
-PDS Tornado Watches are often issued on high risk days for severe weather, though have been issued on high-end moderate risk days.
+PDS Tornado Watches are often issued on high-risk days for severe weather, though they have been issued on high-end moderate risk days.